Lobbying on ICT & Cybersecurity - Ottawa (March 2026 edition)

 ↳ Telecommunications displayed high volatility, suggesting irregular or event-driven engagement.

-↳ Security and investigation services has been on a broadly upward trajectory in lobbying over the past year.
+↳ Computer and electronic product manufacturing has been on a broadly upward trajectory in lobbying over the past year.

-↳ Digital media and social networks has been on a broadly upward trajectory in lobbying over the past year.
+↳ Computing and IT services has been on a broadly upward trajectory in lobbying over the past year.

-↳ Digital media and social networks displayed high volatility, suggesting irregular or event-driven engagement.
+↳ Computing and IT services displayed high volatility, suggesting irregular or event-driven engagement.

 Section D: Lobbying Activity by Organization